SolomonMg/website-hugo5/content/post/Twitter-the-Algorithm/index.md

 [And the way this is implemented in practice is that the model handles all cases, but as you get more and more real time data on a tweet, those real time features dominate everything else and push those probabilities close to 1, see [discussion here](https://twitter.com/SolomonMg/status/1642154005588504577?s=20).]

 Now I should point out that there are some spammy accounts claiming to have found ranking parameters in the code.
-They’re wrong, those seem to be for real time search only, which is why they have “lucene" parameters and are in a file called ``RelevanceSearchUtil.scala.''
+They’re wrong, those are used to [retrieve tweets from your network for candidate generation only](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/src/java/com/twitter/search/README.md).
 [Lucene](https://lucene.apache.org) is an open source search tool.

 {{< tweet id="1642563414970060800" user="SolomonMg" >}}

-I should point out however, that some of the ``Earlybird'' code was at one point used in timeline ranking, and it appears that [it may be used in cr-mixer](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/cr-mixer/server/src/main/scala/com/twitter/cr_mixer/similarity_engine/EarlybirdTensorflowBasedSimilarityEngine.scala), which is used in candidate generation.
+I should point out however, that some of the ``Earlybird'' code was at one point used in timeline ranking, and it appears that [it may be used in cr-mixer](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/cr-mixer/server/src/main/scala/com/twitter/cr_mixer/similarity_engine/EarlybirdTensorflowBasedSimilarityEngine.scala), which is used in candidate generation for [out-of-network tweets](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/cr-mixer/README.md).